tjwhenderson/Multi-Object-Detection/README.md

 Description
 ===========
 This is a multi-object detection project that implements YOLO v3 as well as modifies it as YOLO v3.1 to include deformable convolutional layers.
-The project is developed by Team "We Support the Vector Machines" and composed of members Taylor Henderson, Joni DeGuzman, Shubha Bhaskaran, and Apoorva Srivastava.
+The project is developed by Team "We Support the Vector Machines" and composed of members Taylor Henderson, Joni DeGuzman and Shubha Bhaskaran.

 Requirements